Calculation - cable length and mic cable capacity cutoff frequency microphone wire - sengpielaudio Checker

 Cable characteristic impedance is a cable characteristics which is only

-valid for high frequency signals.
+valid for radio frequency signals.
 Multimeters use DC current for resistance

 measurements, so you cannot measure the cable impedance using your